What is Gross Profit?

 Gross Profit vs. Net Income: What is the Difference?

-One major drawback to the net income metric — other than the fact that it is a post-debt profit metric — is that net income can also be distorted by non-operating income / (expenses) such as interest income, interest expense, gains or losses of asset sales, and inventory or PP&E write-offs.
+One major drawback to the net income metric — other than the fact that it is a post-debt profit metric — is that non-operating income / (expenses) can also distort net income, such as interest income, interest expense, gains or losses of asset sales, and inventory or PP&E write-offs.

-In order to forecast a company’s gross profit, the most common approach is to make an assumption regarding the company’s gross margin (GM) percentage based on historical data and industry comparables.
+To forecast a company’s gross profit, the most common approach is to assume the company’s gross margin (GM) percentage based on historical data and industry comparables.

 The gross margin assumption is then multiplied by the revenue assumptions in the corresponding period.